Does Style Really Matter?

 While seeking out a wedding photographer, you may have found by now that there are a multitude of different wedding photography styles - and it can certainly be daunting.

-"Can't we just find an affordable wedding photographer who does a good job?
+"Can't we just find a wedding photographer who does a good job?
 Why does it matter?"

 Point being, there is a wedding photography style for everyone, and they are not all the same.
 To get you started, The Knot, the Emily Post Institute, Here Comes the Guide, Junebug Weddings, Fix the Photo, WeddingWire, Lin & Jirsa, Hitcheed, and even Martha Stewart all have articles describing different wedding photography styles.
 It can be confusing at times, certainly, because some styles seem to blend together and overlap, like "artistic photojournalism" or "dramatic editorial," and any one of the styles could fall under "natural" depending on the scene.
 "Documentary" is simply another word for "photojournalistic," and, with so many "lifestyle" wedding photographers out there, why is that style left out of most lists entirely?
 Plus, so many wedding clients think wedding photography styles consist of "light and airy," "dark and moody" and "looks like film," etc - those are editing styles, not shooting styles, but still something to consider!